MailBee.NET Objects 6.0

 SecurityProtocol Enumeration

-Specifies the protocol to be used for performing TLS/SSL negotiation and data encryption.
+Specifies the protocols to be used for performing TLS/SSL negotiation and data encryption.

 public enum SecurityProtocol